polytypic/Recalled/Docs/Tutorial.md

   }
 ```

-The two new operations used in the above definition are the `Seq.mapWithLog` and
+The two new operations used in the above definition are the `Seq.mapLogAs` and
-`wait`.  `Seq.mapWithLog` just runs a number of computations with a log.
+`wait`.  `Seq.mapLogAs` just runs a number of computations with a log.  `wait`,
-`wait`, on the other hand, makes a logged computation wait until its result is
+on the other hand, makes a logged computation wait until its result is ready.
-ready.

 At this point you might want to compare this new persistent and incremental
 version of `sumLinesOfFiles` to the original